luk27official/JEM234/docs/git_hooks.md

 ```

 #### Prepare-Commit-Message

-Runs between the dafault log message creation and editor poping up.
+Runs in between the default log message creation and editor popping up.
 It is used to populate the text editor with a automatic commit message.
-You need to specify 1-3 parameters in `prepare-commit-msg`:
+The user is required to specify 1-3 parameters in `prepare-commit-msg`:

 - The name of the file that contains the commit message

 - The source of the commit message (message, template, merge, squash or commit)

-- The hash of the relevant commit.
+- The hash of the relevant commit

 #### Commit-Message

-The `commit-msg` hook is executed after the user enteres a commit message.
-Its main purpose is to ensure that your commit messages are in consistency with other developers.
+The `commit-msg` hook is executed after the user enters a commit message.
+Its main purpose is to ensure that the commit messages are in consistency with other developers.
 It can be used to enforce specific message formats or issue tracking conventions.
 Only one argument is passed to this hook, and that is the name of the file that contains the desired commit message.

 If `prepare-commit-msg` and `commit-msg` hooks exit in a non-zero status, the commit is prevented.

 #### Post-Commit

 This hook is called after a commit has been successfully made.
 It takes no parameters, and is often used for notifications.
 Note that this hook cannot affect the outcome of a `git commit`, which means that even a non-zero exit status will not terminate it.

 #### Post-Checkout

 The `post-checkout` hook is called after a `git checkout` or `git switch` operation has been run.
 It takes three parameters:

 - The ref of the previous HEAD

 - The ref of the new HEAD

 - A flag indicating whether the checkout was a branch checkout or a file checkout

 #### Pre-Rebase

 The `pre-rebase` hook is executed before the git rebase operation is completed.
-It is used to prevent or customize the rebase process, ensuring it complies with your project's guidelines.
+It is used to prevent or customize the rebase process, ensuring it complies with the project's guidelines.
 Two arguments are passed to the `pre-rebase` script:

 - The upstream branch from which the series was forked

 - The branch being rebased

 ### Server hooks